edibotopic/wiki-backup-test/README.md

-# wiki-backup-test
+# Synced wiki repo

-The contents of a wiki.js instance are periodically synced with this repo.
+The contents of a local wiki.js instance are periodically synced with this repo.